-STIHL use 36V batteries in our Lithium Ion PRO and Lithium Ion COMPACT battery systems because it’s an efficient, future-proof and reliable design, provides the best balance of performance and longevity and allows the batteries to be interchangeable with all of the different products in each of these battery systems.
-The Lithium Ion COMPACT system has a range of 7 tools, whilst the Lithium Ion PRO System has over 35 tools in the range – so there’s a STIHL product for everyone from small to large gardens and professionals too, including cordless lawn mowers, cordless grass trimmers, cordless hedge trimmers, cordless chainsaws and more.
+STIHL use 36V batteries in our Lithium Ion AP and AK battery systems because it’s an efficient, future-proof and reliable design, provides the best balance of performance and longevity and allows the batteries to be interchangeable with all of the different products in each of these battery systems.
+The Lithium Ion AK system has a range of 9 tools, whilst the Lithium Ion AP system has over 25 tools in the range – so there’s a STIHL product for everyone from small to large gardens and professionals too, including cordless lawn mowers, cordless grass trimmers, cordless hedge trimmers, cordless chainsaws and more.

 So what makes our batteries great?
 And why is STIHL only using a 36V system for garden power tools when you can pop into a DIY store and see double that voltage on many tools?
 Well, there’s more to voltage than meets the eye!
 Seeing larger voltages on products can be the equivalent of walking into a hi-fi shop and seeing 1000 Watts plastered over the product; it doesn’t actually tell you anything about the performance or quality of the product.
 It’s just a bigger number so people assume it’s better.
 This is not necessarily the case as voltage does not equal power.

 Now for the geeky part!
 All of the clever technology we wrap around our batteries at STIHL means you get the best power and longevity from the first to the last pull of the trigger.
 Let’s take our MSA 200 battery chainsaw as an example.